 The law says employers must make sure there’s an adequate supply of fresh air (ventilation) in enclosed areas of the workplace.
 This has not changed during the pandemic.

-This guidance will apply in most workplaces – it will help you and your workers:
+This guidance will help you and your workers:

-- decide on the steps you can take to improve ventilation
+- decide on the actions you can take to improve ventilation

 Why ventilation is important

 Someone who has coronavirus breathes out small particles (aerosols) of the virus.